 Short Morning Devotions for Couples

-I said short morning devotions, but they could be evening devotions, or weekends, or… The important part is they are quality devotions for couples!
+I said morning, but they could be used in the evening, or weekends, or… The important part is they are quality devotions for couples!

 My friend Shanique over at Rock Solid Faith Blog has put together 15 exciting devotionals for couples you should check out.

 The 5 Love Languages is such a great book for understanding each other, but now there’s a One Year Love Language Minute Devotional for couples!
-If you’re familiar with Gary Chapman at all, you know this is going to be good, and if you’re not, you’re in for a real treat with these short devotions!
+If you’re familiar with Gary Chapman at all, you know this is going to be good, and if you’re not, you’re in for a real treat with these!

 Short Funny Devotionals for Essential Oils Users

-These two short funny devotionals for essential oils users are a blend of story and Bible study, with recipes and hope included!
+These two books for essential oils users are a blend of story and Bible study, with recipes and hope included!

 Funny Devotional Stories

 Sarah Koontz’s writing style is so neat!
-Her short devotional thoughts are packed with spiritual meat.
-At the same time, they’re also punctuated by funny devotional stories that will resonate with most everyone.
+Her emails are packed with spiritual meat.
+At the same time, they’re also punctuated by funny stories that will resonate with most everyone.

 Each course is set up as daily emails, packed with bonuses.